isomerpages/pmo-nptd/media-centre/speeches/_posts/2025-02-28-post-Speech by Minister Indranee Rajah on Population at the Committee of Supply Debate 2025.md

 or CDA.
 We have reviewed and will be expanding the uses of CDA to better support parents.
 MSF will share more at their COS.
 In 2024, we launched the Tripartite Guidelines on Flexible Work Arrangement Requests.
-The enhanced Government-Paid Paternity Leave and new Shared Parental Leave or SPL, announced by PM last year will start from 1 April this year.
+The enhanced Government-Paid Paternity Leave and new Shared Parental Leave (SPL), announced by PM last year will start from 1 April this year.
 This month in Budget 2025, PM announced the new Large Families Scheme.</p>
 <p></p>